 4.29 Council Tax Collection Fund - The Collection Fund is monitored closely throughout the financial year.
 No Council Tax Collection Fund Surplus was declared last year, and the residual surplus for 2018/19 feeds into the surplus to be declared for 2019/20.
-An overall surplus of £4.001m is estimated to be declared at this stage, which would result in a surplus to East Suffolk of just under £543k.
-The Collection Fund surplus position will be confirmed in January.
+An overall estimated surplus of £3.961m has been declared, resulting in a surplus to East Suffolk of around £537k.